GiovineItalia/Gadfly.jl/doc/scale_x_continuous.md

   * `minvalue`: Force the plot viewport to a minimum x value.
   * `maxvalue`: Force the plot viewport to a maximum x value.
+  * `labels`: Either a `Function` or `nothing`.
+When a function is given, values are formatted using this function.
+The function should map a value in `x` to a string giving its label.
   * `format`: How numbers should be formatted.
 One of `:plain`, `:scientific`, `:engineering`, or `:auto`.
 The default in `:auto` which prints very large or very small numbers in scientific notation, and other numbers plainly.